Native Crabapples: A Beginner’s Guide

 Local Facebook groups are a great plant source

-There are so many fantastic native shrubs and flowers that pair beautifully with American Crabapple.
+Some so many fantastic native shrubs and flowers pair beautifully with native crabapples.
 Some ideas to consider include:

 Native flower pairings